northle/docs/src/docs/database/schema.md

 ```
 :::

 As you can see, the above schema defines one model `User` which represents a `user` table in database.
 The `datasource` definition sets up the database system - `mysql` in this case.
-Available systems are:

-- PostgreSQL
-- MySQL
-- SQLite
-- MongoDB
-- CockroachDB
-- Microsoft SQL Server

-Every model definition represents a database table and its columns.
+Every model definition represents a database table along with its columns and relationships.

 ## Optional fields